PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 Now we will enable flash encryption, a security mechanism supported by the ESP32 that defeats attacks like the one demonstrated above.
 The ESP32 supports two kinds of flash encryption modes: Release, and Development:

 * In **Release Mode**, flash encryption is permanently enabled, and the DOWNLOAD_DL_ENCRYPT eFuse is burned.
-This means the user cannot upload anymore plaintext firmware to the board.
+This means the user cannot upload anymore plaintext firmware to the board via UART any more, and the firmware can only be updated via OTA in the release mode.
 * In **Development Mode**, flash encryption can be disabled a limited number of times, and the DOWNLOAD_DL_ENCRYPT eFuse is not burned.
 This allows the user to upload new plaintext firmware.

 For this project, we will only use Development Mode.